-- 1. To elect John DeBenedetti, Dominick Cerbone, John A. Couri, Joseph Cugine, Steven Goldstone, Alan Guarino, Stephen Hanson, Katherine Oliver, Christopher Pappas, and John Pappas as directors to hold office until the next annual meeting of stockholders and until their respective successors are elected and qualified; - 2.
-To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2016; - 3.
-To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice; and - 4.
+- 1. To elect Dominick Cerbone, John A. Couri, Joseph Cugine, John DeBenedetti, Steven F. Goldstone, Alan Guarino, Stephen Hanson, Katherine Oliver, Christopher Pappas, and John Pappas as directors to hold office until the next annual meeting of stockholders and until their respective successors are elected and qualified; - 2.
+To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2017; - 3.
+To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice; - 4.
+To approve the material terms of Section 162(m) performance goals as set forth in our 2011 Omnibus Equity Incentive Plan; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.